BlacktPearl/Algodes/Algodes_Python/README.md

-# Algodes: Interactive Algorithm Learning Through Games
+# Algodes_Python: Interactive Algorithm Learning Through Games

 This repository contains three interactive games that teach fundamental algorithms through engaging visualizations and gameplay.
 Each game is designed to demonstrate a specific algorithmic concept while providing an enjoyable learning experience.